ORIGIN

 EVOLUTION

 The piece kept growing – and kept attracting the very forces it named.
-After performing an early version at a private jam that had welcomed me for several sessions, I was suddenly no longer welcome.
-It evolved from “Begone the Man” to “Begone the Boys”, then – after neighbouring boys accused me of witchcraft while I rehearsed – it became BegonY’as.
-I then took it to Victoria’s Haus of Owl Poetry Night that was calling us ‘to bring your wild’.
-A woman in the audience asked: “What’s BegonY’as?
-It sounds like Begone – a witch’s word.”
-I’d never thought of it as a spell, but the people hearing it did!
+After performing an early version at a private jam that had welcomed me for several sessions (again I was the only woman who regularly showed up to jam), I was suddenly no longer welcome.
+I figured it was the “Begone the Man” phrase, so changed it to “Begone the Boys”, then – after neighbouring little boys, listening at the wall, accused me of ‘cursing’ them while I rehearsed – it became BegonY’as.

 ROOTS, KNOWLEDGE AND THE BODY